zhoujingya/mojo/stdlib/docs/style-guide.md

 `Tensor`, and `String`.

 Some standard library types allow implicit copies where they shouldn’t.
-We will Some standard library types allow implicit copies where they shouldn’t.
 We will resolve this shortly as new Mojo language features are shipped to help with this very situation.